AminAminifar/info/_pages/about.md

 Research Topics
 ======
-* Privacy-preserving federated learning and distributed machine learning with applications in the healthcare domain
+* Privacy-preserving federated learning and distributed machine learning
-* Machine learning in resource-constrained devices in the healthcare domain
+* Machine learning in resource-constrained devices
+* Machine learning in the healthcare domain